-Strategy Driven Sustainable Organization Growth and Profitability
+Strategy Driven Organization Change for Sustainable Profitable Growth

-Strategic Decision Complexity
+Strategic Decision Making

+Decision Makers (i.e., Managers) need the decision making skills and judgment to identify and analyze factors that can affect outcomes and value delivered.
 Typically, the value delivered by enhanced and strengthened existing assets or new assets is causally and temporally separated from the successful completion of the strategic initiatives (resulting from the strategic decisions to implement and execute a given strategy) that produced those assets.
 Any cause-effect relationships may involve two (2) or more stages; making it difficult for managers to fully comprehend the contribution of these assets to the success/failure of the implementation and execution of the strategy.

-Improving Strategic Decision and Decision-Making
+Improving Strategic Decisions and Decision-Making

-The quality of strategic decisions can be improved by enabling managers and decision makers to improve:
+The quality of strategic decisions can be improved by improving the strategic decision-making process, to make it work more effectively through decision models and visualization.
+The visual analysis enables managers and decision makers to improve:

 I am a computer scientist interested in modeling of complex business systems, and model-driven analysis and evaluation of strategic management and operations management and the interplay between them.
 Specifically, I am interested in the use of modeling to improve understanding of strategy, its formulation, implementation and execution, and the interplay between intended strategy, emergent strategy and leaning to inform better strategic decision-making.